distributeddigitaltwins/distributeddigitaltwins.github.io/2026/index.markdown

 Tbd

 ### Publication
-Authors are invited to submit short and regular papers electronically that adhere to the [IOS Press Format](https://www.iospress.com/book-article-instructions) and should be 6-10 pages (no more than 10).
+Authors are invited to submit short and regular papers electronically that adhere to the [IOS Press Format](https://www.iospress.com/book-article-instructions/).
+The minimum-maximum length for papers submitted to this workshop is 6-10 pages.
 Papers should be submitted directly to the conference paper management tool for the workshop.
 Submission of the paper must be completed according to the above submission dates and submissions are handled through the conference paper management tool for the workshop conference management system, accessible from the above submission system link.